How does probate work?

 Should you hire a probate solicitor?

 While many executors use solicitors to handle the entire probate process, you can undertake each stage yourself if the estate is not overly complex.

-The obvious reason to go it alone is to save on cost.
-Using a probate solicitor can cost thousands of pounds, while DIY probate may not cost more than a few hundred.
+The obvious reason to go it alone is to save on cost, as using a probate solicitor can cost thousands of pounds.

-However, while DIY probate can considerably reduce costs, it leaves you with a lot of paperwork.
+However, while DIY probate can considerably reduce costs, it leaves you with a lot of paperwork and responsibility.
 As the executor, you can't cut any corners and are legally responsible for meeting all legitimate claims (including tax).
 If you fail to act correctly, you could be sued by one or more of the beneficiaries.

 In some cases, you can get a solicitor to help obtain the grant of probate, then take over the estate administration yourself.

 If the deceased used a bank to draw up their will, and the bank was appointed a co-executor, some banks insist on acting as a professional executor and on carrying out probate too.
 As banks tend to charge a percentage, this can be expensive.